Skip to main content

 Savings and assets change how much Housing Benefit you get

-If you are older than the State Pension age, you get less Housing Benefit if you:
+If you are State Pension age, you get less Housing Benefit if you:

-If you’re younger than the State Pension age, you get less Housing Benefit if you have savings or assets worth £6,000 or more.
+If you’re under the State Pension age, you get less Housing Benefit if you have savings or assets worth £6,000 or more.

 Some savings and assets do not count toward the amounts that can reduce your Housing Benefit.
 The Housing Executive does not count: